microsoft/botframework-cli/packages/luis/README.md

   -i, --in=in                      Lu file or folder

   -o, --out=out                    Output folder name to write out .dialog files.
 If not specified, application
-                                   ids will be output to console
+                                   setting will be output to console

   --authoringKey=authoringKey      LUIS authoring key